Headache Relief NYC

 Headaches are often a secondary symptom of a sleep disorder.
 For example, tension-type headache is regularly seen in persons with insomnia or sleep-wake cycle disorders.
 Nearly three-fourths of individuals who suffer from narcolepsy complain of either migraine or cluster headache.
 Migraines and cluster headaches appear to be related to the number of and transition between rapid eye movement (REM) and other sleep periods an individual has during sleep.
 Hypnic headache awakens individuals mainly at night but may also interrupt daytime naps.
 Reduced oxygen levels in people with sleep apnea may trigger early morning headaches.

-Do you need treatment for your headaches?
-Call Steven Syrop, DDS in Manhattan, NY and Briarcliff, NY at (212) 969-9166 to learn more!
+Are you looking for an NYC headache specialist?
+Call Steven B. Syrop, DDS in both NYC and Briarcliff, NY at (212) 969-9166 to learn more!